Cruise Package Includes

 - Telephone expenses.

 9 a.m. at Ga Wein Jetty (Near Mandalay Karaweik Mobile Hotel, 4.38 miles from Mandalay City Center).

 Rates are in US$ per person on a double occupancy basis.
 Private room supplement costs 45% of the double occupancy rate.

 High season rates apply for the departure from 1st October through 31st October.

 Shoulder season rates apply for departure from 1st Apr through 30th April.

-Low season rate applies for departure from 1st June through 30th September.
+The low season rate applies for departure from 1st June through 30th September.